 Surgery to Treat Gallbladder Cancer at AdventHealth Tampa

 While most people with gallbladder conditions need only their gallbladders removed (a simple cholecystectomy), patients with cancer require a more extensive operation.
 In addition to the gallbladder, all of the lymph nodes in the area will be removed as well as the part of the liver next to the gallbladder.
-For early stage gallbladder cancer, Dr. Rosemurgy and Dr. Ross can often perform a radical cholecystectomy as a minimally invasive surgery.
+For early-stage gallbladder cancer, Dr. Ross can perform a radical cholecystectomy as a minimally invasive surgery.
 This allows patients to have faster recoveries and move on to their next treatment stage sooner.